University of Wolverhampton: Millennium to the present day

-Professor Geoff Layer joined the university as Vice-Chancellor on 1 August 2011.
+Professor Geoff Layer joined the university as vice-chancellor on 1 August 2011.
 September 2011 saw the opening of the Performance Hub at Walsall Campus; a multimillion-pound teaching, learning, rehearsal and performance space for performing arts.
-Professor Layer retired from the University in 2021.
+Professor Layer retired from the university in 2021.

 Plans for a further £45 million investment in City Campus were announced in December 2012, with redevelopments including a new Business School building opposite the Molineux Stadium.
 In 2013, the university celebrated its 21st anniversary since being granted university status on 17 June 1992.

 In 2015, the university announced its biggest ever investment plan, 'Our Vision, Your Opportunity', to generate £250 million of investment by 2020 to enhance the student experience and help to drive economic growth in the region.
 Key projects include the new Rosalind Franklin Science Centre (which opened to the public in 2014), the completion of the Lord Swraj Paul Building (new home to the University of Wolverhampton Business School), £10 million investment in engineering at Telford Innovation Campus, a new courtyard and catering facilities at City Campus, and the development of the new Springfield Campus, a national centre for excellence for construction and the built environment.

 In 2015, Lord Paul, the chancellor, donated £1m to the university which is the largest donation ever received.

 On Wednesday 14 November 2018, the university went into partnership with the West Midlands Ambulance Service to form the UK's first University Ambulance Trust.

+In May 2022, the university announced that it would stop recruiting students for 138 of its undergraduate and postgraduate courses from September of that year.
+This was a response to the COVID-19 pandemic, which had driven up costs and lowered student applications.